arvsrao/arvsrao.github.io/_posts/2014-4-20-super-simple-primality-testing.md

 				return False
 		return True

-Run the code on few examples low integer values, and you'll see that *isPrime* is correct and fast.
-But for large integers not so fast--*just try it on 12312345451.
-You're IPyhon shell will hang*.
-But no worries, with a simple observation.
+Run this code on few low integer values, and you'll see that *isPrime* is correct and fast.
+But for large integers not so fast--*just try it on 12312345451*.
+Your IPyhon shell will hang.
+But no worries, we can reduce the search space.
 Consider the number
 $12$ and its divisors $1,2,3,4,6$, or $25$ and its divisors $1, 5$.
 The divisors for each number are all less than half the numbers' value.
 Lets formalize this.